 This 2022/2023 tax year, you can save up to £20,000 in an ISA.

 Your attitude to risk – which of our ISAs is right for you?

 Choosing the right ISA for you depends very much on your approach to risk.
 If you want a low risk account, Cash ISAs could be for you.
 But if you want the chance to earn a higher return, you might want to look at our Stocks and Shares ISA.

 As with all stock market investments, the value of your investment can go down as well as up and you may get back less than you invest.
 This is a medium to long term investment so you should be prepared to invest your money for at least five years.

 Want to transfer an existing ISA to us?

-The big difference between a cash ISA and a stocks and shares ISA is the way your money is used.
-You can think of a cash ISA as a normal savings account.
-Stocks and shares ISAs invest your money in the stock market.
+The big difference between a Cash ISA and a Stocks and Shares ISA is the way your money is used.
+You can think of a Cash ISA as a normal savings account.
+A Stocks and Shares ISA invests your money in the stock market.

 Remember that tax benefits depend on your individual circumstances and may change in the future.